 I was a vegetarian for most of my twenties; moving to Tokyo changed this proclivity, for I didn’t want to offend my Japanese hosts by refusing proffered meat dishes; in part, this herbivorous preference in my youth still rests with me today, for my daily caloric intake includes mostly meatless dishes, though I am not afraid in the least to partake of animal flesh.

-Rosemary, our evergreen shrub, a native to the Mediterranean, is a member of the mint family; it is a woody perennial herb that grows quickly and without much effort in temperate climates, such as that of the Pacific N.W.
+Rosemary, Rosmarinus officinalis, our evergreen shrub, is native to the Mediterranean, a member of the mint family; it is a woody perennial herb that grows quickly and without much effort in temperate climates, such as that of the Pacific N.W.
+It’s scent is strong, which is made up of woody, pine, floral, eucalyptus, and clove notes.
+Rosemary’s aroma is exceptionally well preserved by drying.
 Its Latin name means “dew of the sea”.

 The ancients made use of this herb in weddings, funerals, and ceremonies of all sorts.
 In days past, brides often entwined it into head-wreaths, as it symbolized for them: fidelity, love, abiding friendship, and remembrance of the life each woman had led prior to her marriage.
 Some sources claim that men of antiquity believed it improved memory, though this can only be partially substantiated.